Render of the Forto mid-rise at 190 Beechwood Avenue.

 Portfolio

-Built by developers with an active Ottawa infill pipeline.
+Built by a team with an active Ottawa infill pipeline.

 Seven urban infill sites in primary markets near transit and amenities, across leasing, construction, and pre-development.
-Led by Dean and David Michaud, combining 15+ years of Ottawa development with legal and finance expertise.
+Led by Dean and David Michaud, who combine over 15 years of Ottawa development experience with legal and finance expertise.
+They are actively involved — as principal, co-developer, or development partner — in the development of 500+ doors in purpose-built residential rental projects in Ottawa.

 Projects